-&lt;sup>7 The concepts of "cybersecurity" and "digital privacy" are both used to refer to a wide variety of digitally-mediated threats and the defenses against them.
+7. The concepts of "cybersecurity" and "digital privacy" are both used to refer to a wide variety of digitally-mediated threats and the defenses against them.
 Although many scholars and practitioners choose to distinguish between them (see Dourish and Anderson 2006 for a helpful discussion), we use them interchangeably in this report.
-This is due to a concern that valid concerns about digital security are sometimes dismissed in cybersecurity discussions as merely "privacy problems" (see Slupska 2019 for a discussion.)
+This is because valid concerns about digital security are sometimes dismissed in cybersecurity discussions as merely "privacy problems" (see Slupska 2019).
 Furthermore, in workshops and follow up interviews, we asked participants about how and whether they related to these concepts.